Cryptos(Bitcoin, Ethereum, Litecoin) IRA

 Finding an IRA Custodian

-What you need to do if you own bitcoins and you want them to be included into your IRA, therefore, is find a custodian that is willing to accept this type of currency.
+What you need to do if you want to own cryptos via your retirement accounts, therefore, is find a custodian that is willing to accept this type of currency.
 Unfortunately, these continue to be quite hard to find.
 If you are interested in some of the best known custodians, you will find it nearly impossible to work with them.
-And there is a second concern as well.
-For example, the largest IRA custodian in the world, Fidelity Investments, had accepted bitcoin for a short period of time but just a few months later, they stepped away from them again.

 Nevertheless, there are now a number of custodians that accept bitcoin.
 They are: